Skip to content

 });

 The tracker script must include the revenue variant in its filename for revenue tracking to work, otherwise the field is silently dropped.
-The full canonical script tag for an e-commerce setup:
+Variants are pre-compiled and shipped with alphabetical segment order.
+The canonical e-commerce baseline:

 <script defer